nickpoerio/DRLND-collaboration_competition/Report.md

 [//]: # (Image References)

 [image1]: DDPG_trained.png "DDPG training"
-[image3]: MADDPG_trained.png "MADDPG training"
+[image2]: MADDPG_trained.png "MADDPG training"

 # Project 3: Collaboration and competition

-For this project I decided to use a canonical DDPG algorithm applied to multiple agens, but also an unconventional version of MADDPG, which turns to be very close to the previous implementation, except for the critic, where a shared state/action space is used in addition to the original DDPG critic.
+For this project I decided to use a canonical DDPG algorithm applied to multiple agents, but also an unconventional version of MADDPG, which turns to be very close to the previous implementation, except for the critic, where a shared state/action space is used in addition to the original DDPG critic.
-This turns to add valuable information without introducing excess feature complexity and consequent difficulty to converge
+This turns to add valuable information without introducing excess feature complexity and consequent difficulty to converge.

 ## Learning Algorithm #1: DDPG